-The Company's primary exposures to market risk are fluctuations in interest rates, foreign currency exchange rates and commodity prices, which could impact its results of operations and financial condition.
+The Company's primary exposures to market risk are fluctuations in interest rates, foreign currency exchange rates and commodity prices, which could impact its financial condition and results of operations.
 The Company addresses its exposure to these risks through its normal operating and financing activities.
-The Company's differentiated and global business activities help to reduce the impact that any particular market risk may have on its operating earnings as a whole.
+The Company's differentiated and global business activities help to reduce the impact that any particular market risk may have on its operating income as a whole.